chrisgrieser/obsidian-quadro/README.md

 [^1]: Note that the timestamp is assigned the *first time* the paragraph is
     assigned a code.
 The timestamp is not updated when the paragraph you remove the code or assign another code, since the paragraph ID needs to be immutable to ensure reliable references to it.
-Think of the timestamp as "first time the paragraph a code has been assigned".